brightway-lca/brightway-olca/README.rst

 ===============
-brightway2-olca
+brightway-olca
 ===============

-A small library that connects brightway2 to the openLCA IPC Server.
+A small library that connects brightway to the openLCA IPC Server.

 Installation
 ============